ClickHouse/clickhouse-docs/docs/tutorial.md

     ORDER BY total DESC
     ```

+    The response looks familiar:
+    ```bash
+    ┌─total─┬─Borough───────┐
+    │  7053 │ Manhattan     │
+    │  6828 │ Brooklyn      │
+    │  4458 │ Queens        │
+    │  2670 │ Bronx         │
+    │   554 │ Staten Island │
+    │    53 │ EWR           │
+    └───────┴───────────────┘

+    6 rows in set.
+Elapsed: 0.034 sec.
+Processed 2.00 million rows, 4.00 MB (59.14 million rows/s., 118.29 MB/s.)
+    ```

     :::note
-    Notice the output of the above `JOIN` query is the same as the query before it that used `dictGetOrDefault`, except that the `Unknown` values are not included.
+    Notice the output of the above `JOIN` query is the same as the query before it that used `dictGetOrDefault` (except that the `Unknown` values are not included).
 Behind the scenes, ClickHouse is actually calling the `dictGet` function for the `taxi_zone_dictionary` dictionary, but the `JOIN` syntax is more familiar for SQL developers.
     :::

 2. We do not use `SELECT *` often in ClickHouse - you should only retrieve the columns you actually need!
-But it is difficult to find a query that takes a long time, so this query purposely selects every column and does a right join on the dictionary:
+But it is difficult to find a query that takes a long time, so this query purposely selects every column and returns every row (except there is a built-in 10,000 row maximum in the response by default), and also does a right join of every row with the dictionary:
     ```sql
     SELECT *
     FROM trips